 Vitamins from group B can slow down brain aging and help fight depression; in other words, they can help people live happier and longer.
 Although any vitamin from this group is important, when it comes to brain health, B1, B6, B9, and B12 are crucial.

 - B1 or Thiamine plays a role in nerve impulse conduction, and severe deficiency can lead to chronic memory disorders, such as Korsakoff’s syndrome.

-- B9 or folic acid can be obtained from lentils, asparagus, spinach and other foods, and it plays a significant role in the formation of nerve tissue.
+- B9 or folic acid can be obtained from lentils, asparagus, spinach, and other foods, and it plays a significant role in the formation of nerve tissue.
 This vitamin, more precisely, the lack of it is associated with developmental problems in babies and children.

 When it comes to brain function, calcium is arguably the most essential mineral.
 Although the human body stores this mineral in the bones, some medications may deplete the levels of calcium and, eventually, lead to numerous health issues.
 Calcium is a nerve cell messenger; it controls nerve excitability and helps neurotransmission regulation.

 Herbal and chemical nootropics are also increasingly being used as quick and effective means of enhancing brain function.
 Nootropics are basically brain supplements and drugs that are used to increase mental energy, blood flow, and neurotransmitters.
-They may also be used to treat certain mental disorders like ADHD, brain fog, insomnia and others.
+They may also be used to treat certain mental disorders like ADHD, brain fog, insomnia, and others.
 However, most nootropics on the market are unapproved and unregulated.
-Because people could buy them over the counter, they quickly became popular as brain boosting quick-fixes.
+Because people could buy them over the counter, they quickly became popular as brain-boosting quick fixes.

-You have many options on the table, but don’t start spending your money on brain supplements sold with tall promises and too good to be true stories.
+You have many options on the table but don’t start spending your money on brain supplements sold with tall promises and too good-to-be-true stories.
 There are countless rip-offs out there, so be smart and do careful research before deciding to buy any product online.